marklogic-community/toolkit-for-excel/README.txt

 MarkLogic Server:

-1) Copy word-addin.xqy, custom-xml.xqy to <MARKLOGIC>/Modules/MarkLogic/openxml
+1) Copy word-processing-ml.xqy, package.xqy to <MARKLOGIC>/Modules/MarkLogic/openxml
-   (if you are on 4.0, the openxml directory will exist; otherwise, you may need to add it.)
+   (if you are using 4.0, the openxml directory will exist; otherwise, you may need to add it.)
 2) Copy MarkLogic-WordAddin.js to whichever directory you will be creating your solution in.